 To be elected, directors must receive a plurality of the shares voting in person or by proxy, provided a quorum exists.
 A plurality means receiving the largest number of votes, regardless of whether that is a majority.
-A majority of the votes cast is required to approve the ratification of Ernst & Young, LLP as our independent public accountants, provided a quorum exists.
+A majority of the votes cast is required to approve the ratification of Ernst & Young, LLP as our independent registered public accounting firm, provided a quorum exists.